 Who is JobsInTheUS?

 JobsInTheUS (aka JiUS) is a network of 51 hyperlocal state job boards including DC.
 They’re all aggregated onto JobsInTheUS.com which is our performance based recruiting site and national job search engine.
 We’ve been online since 1999 and are headquartered in Portland, Maine where we got our start.
-As one of the first ever local job networks we strive to maintain a local job search experience and… Click To Tweet
+As one of the first ever local job networks we strive to maintain a local job search experience and are known for our dedicated customer service.
+Click To Tweet

 When did you join the company and why?